How to Generate Bloom’s Taxonomy Quiz Questions (+ SOLO & Mixed Mode)

 Choosing the right framework makes a big difference in assessment quality.
 Here is a quick guide:

-• Use Bloom’s when you want questions that span the full thinking-skills ladder, for example, 4 Remember + 3 Apply + 3 Analyze items.
+• Use Bloom’s when you want questions that span the full thinking-skills ladder: acting as a Bloom’s Taxonomy Level 4 question generator when you need deeper analysis, such as an assessment with 4 Remember, 3 Apply, and 3 Analyze items.

 • Use SOLO when you care about answer complexity, for example, a quiz that starts with single-fact items and ends with multi-concept synthesis.